 Avoid placing your holiday centerpiece in areas where they could be blocking entryways or closets.
 Not only will you have a hard time moving around, but you’ll probably end up knocking down ornaments and accents, or even the trees themselves.

-I hope these tips will help lessen your stress in choosing the perfect place to set up your Christmas tree, and increase the fun and enjoyment during the holidays.
+We hope these tips will help lessen your stress in choosing the perfect place to set up your Christmas tree, and increase the fun and enjoyment during the holidays.
 Happy decorating!